zach-apple/onboardingChameleon/README.md

 * [Sauce Labs 2.1.18](https://github.com/saucelabs/sauce-java): Facilitates the use of using the Sauce Lab VM farm as a remote Selenium grid on which to execute tests.
 * [Apache HttpClient 4.3.1](https://hc.apache.org/httpcomponents-client-ga/httpclient/apidocs/index.html) Used to transmit and receive SOAP and REST message requests and responses.
 * [Allure Reports for TestNG 1.4.13](http://allure.qatools.ru/): Generates high level executive reporting

-## Accessing this module
-* Clone/Fork Git repository: This will be the preferred method if the consumer does not want all the functionality of the libraries, but still wants access to some.
-This also allows the consumer to control what Maven dependencies are used and what functionality he wants to keep or tweak.

-* Link Git repository as Maven Module: This method will separate the core functionality from the consumers source code.
-The core module can then be pulled at any time for general updates, and allows consumers to control what updates are allowed.
-This is recommended for advanced Maven and GIT users.